dtinblack/dtinblack.github.io/_posts/2016-06-26-noble-prize-mathematics.md

 financial award - what do you think ?

 I can appreciate that you are busy assessing future recipients for the Noble Prizes, but please can you find time to consider adding mathematics to the list.
-Its inclusion to the Noble Prize will finally recognise its impact on the “greatest benefits of mankind”.
+Its inclusion to the list of Noble Prizes will finally recognise its impact on the “greatest benefits of mankind”.

 Best regards,